F1PFC/TTN_GPS_Tracker/Readme.md

 ![Picture 8](https://raw.github.com/LoRaTracker/TTN_GPS_Tracker/master/Pictures/8.jpg)

+###Configuring Devices in the TTN console

-Sinced this is a new application there are no devices yet configured for the application, so we need to add one, click on devices at the top of the screen;
+Since this is a new application there are no devices yet configured for the application, so we need to add one, click on devices at the top of the screen;